 Consideration of lower frequency ranges for this application is also not an option.
-The frequency range below 116 GHz is already widely used, the large wavelength has disadvantages in terms of antenna size and achievable antenna spot size, and this frequency range does not offer the possibility for new large bandwidth applications anymore because of many other radio services and applications.
+The frequency range below 116 GHz is already widely used, the large wavelength has disadvantages in terms of antenna size and achievable antenna spot size, and this frequency range does not offer the possibility for new large bandwidth applications anymore because of many radio services and applications and the reduced shielding losses in this frequency range.
 Also, the achievable absolute bandwidth is smaller at lower operating frequencies assuming the same relative bandwidth.

 Additionally, the widest frequency range window without the need to sweep over a ITU RR 5.340 FN band is located at 116 GHz to 148.5 GHz, which is unfortunately still too narrow to meet the requirements of industrial RDI-S applications, but is a good starting point.
+A bandwidth of 50 GHz as the current and urgent industrial need is backed by ETSI TR 103 498 by the sentence that “In order to measure plastic workpieces down to a thickness of only a few millimetres, a bandwidth of 25 GHz or higher is required.”.
+This value of 25 GHz was derived from a radar system operating at 80 GHz.
+Technology at 116-190 GHz allows a doubled bandwidth, which is needed to also resolve pipes with a small wall thickness.
+The ability to also measure pipes with a small wall thickness is an important key factor for successful integration of the RDI-S technology into the market.

 Need for contiguous wide bandwidth

 RDI-S applications are high precision radiodetermination applications that can be compared to network analyser measurements for industrial applications with a high measurement rate.
+The RDI-S category shall be limited to applications with an inherent need to cover a large bandwidth like e.g. high precision measurements, high resolution measurements or material property measurements.
+Consequently, simple devices like e.g. presence detection switches shall not be allowed to be operated as RDI-S devices.
 Similar to network analyser systems those devices measure the frequency response over a large portion of bandwidth by means of amplitude and phase.
 From this transfer function the measurement signal is derived by complex mathematical model comparison or other signal processing techniques.
 Similar to laboratory network analyser applications for e.g. imaging, material measurements, and many more, covering a large bandwidth and thus determining a large part of the transfer function of the object H(jω), is essential to deduce a high quality measurement result in combination with high spatial resolution.
 In contrast to systems based on operation in distinct frequency channels, like communication devices, that can easily work around the ITU RR FN 5.340 bands, RDI-S devices cannot work around these bands, because they need to acquire a continuous phase information and need to sense the object’s physical characteristics also inside the RR FN 5.340 protected part of the spectrum.
 Applications that directly benefit from covering a large bandwidth are: